 What You Can Do

-If you used a Bank of America, Capital One, TD Bank, or Chase-issued credit card for a foreign purchase, fill out the form on this page to learn more about this investigation and what you can do.
+If you used a Bank of America, Capital One, or TD Bank-issued credit or debit card for a foreign purchase, fill out the form on this page to learn more about this investigation and what you can do.
 It costs nothing to get in touch or to speak to someone about your rights.

 It’s possible that millions of Americans have been overcharged for their foreign transactions.